-Spreadsheets are everywhere in life and motorsports but they can quickly ballon in size.
+Spreadsheets are everywhere in life and motorsports but they can quickly balloon in size.
 If you knew how to audit an excel file you could quickly get under the hood and find out precisely what’s going on.
-Sadly, there are no built in tools or methods within Excel to do this but all is not lost.
+Sadly, there are no built-in tools or methods within Excel to do this but all is not lost.
 Here is a simple but effective approach I use all the time.
-Hopefully it saves you a ton of time, like it has for me.
+Hopefully, it saves you a ton of time, like it has for me.

 You’ve got the Excel skills to try and address the issue but the file is a mess, you are short on time and you don’t know where to start.

 It is easy to then get sucked into an endless cycle of:

 - Fail to make a big enough difference

 What if you knew, no matter how big or complex the sheet, precisely what was taking up space?

 With a solid method to audit the Excel file, you’d know exactly what was going on and be able to get it sorted quickly.

 Clearly large images and 1000s of rows of data do take up space.
 But knowing that might not be enough to help you.

 How To Audit an Excel file: